-- Also from Ticktock, Tommy's Inner Monologue rant during a particularly tense scene, in which he berates himself for not just going to his mother's house for dinner.
+- Also from Ticktock, Tommy's Inner Monologue rant during a particularly tense scene, in which he berates himself for not having gone to his mother's house for dinner earlier that evening.

 - In Mr. Murder, agents describe their perfect, genetically-engineered assassin, and why they had to program him to do normal things, like go to the movies.